josefaidt/serverless-nextjs-fauna-demo/readme.md

 This method of styling is an alternative to my usual styling via styled-components, however after using Svelte I've come to enjoy custom classes on each HTML tag that needs styled.
 Although global styles may be a hinderance, I find this method to be explicit and relatively easy to understand.

+`global.css` is the default stylesheet that comes with gatsby-starter-default.
+I've come to enjoy the defaults provided to bulid on top of.

 ## Directory Structure

 ### Components